Download This Bill in Microsoft Word format

 (B) The State Department of Education shall assist the school districts in identifying the most appropriate means for integrating this requirement into their existing curriculums.
 Additionally, the department, using procedures followed for other textbook adoptions, shall review and recommend cursive writing instructional materials for inclusion on the approved state textbook adoption list.
 Schools may select these materials in the same manner that other textbooks are selected from the list."

 SECTION 3.
-The provisions of this section take effect upon approval of the Governor, and are applicable beginning with the 2014-2015 academic year.
+The provisions of this section take effect upon approval by the Governor, and are applicable beginning with the 2015-2016 academic year.